 - the unsaponifiable fraction, which represents the remaining 1-2% of the total weight, is composed of substances that fail to form soaps in the above conditions.

-Saponifiable fraction of olive oil
+- Saponifiable fraction

-It is composed of saturated and unsaturated fatty acids, esterified almost entirely to glycerol to form triglycerides (or triacylglycerols).
+It is composed of saturated fatty acids and unsaturated fatty acids, esterified almost entirely to glycerol to form triglycerides (or triacylglycerols).
 To a much lesser extent, diglycerides (or diacylglycerols), monoglycerides (monoacylglycerols), and free fatty acids are also found.

 Unsaturated fatty acids make up 75 to 85% of the total fatty acids.
 Oleic (O) and linoleic (L) acids are the most abundant ones; palmitoleic, eptadecenoic, gadoleic and alpha-linolenic (Ln) acids are present in lower/trace amounts.